yangl1996/schedule-parser/README.md

 `static/jquery` and `static/bootstrap`.

 Then just open `index.html` with your browser or host it with a static HTTP server.
-If you don't want to hassle with command line tools or web servers, you may also use the instance I host on [cp.yangl1996.com](https://cp.yangl1996.com).
+If you don't want to hassle with command line tools or web servers, you may use the instance I host on [cp.yangl1996.com](https://cp.yangl1996.com).

 ## Security